vineetk1/interact-keras-model/README.md

 >>
 ```
 ### Session
 A session begins when a user starts the program and ends when the user exits the program.
 During the session, the user loads a model and specifies other settings.
-These settings are saved, and this state of the program can be displayed through the "session -s" command.
+These settings are saved.
+Use "session -s" to examine the state of this session.
+The "model file" was loaded previously using the "load" command.
+The "io input file", which provides the input data, is also specified.
+The input data will be applied to the "io input layer number" of 3.
+The output will be retrieved from the "io output layer numbers" of 5.
+The "io output file" is not loaded yet, so the output will be sent to the default standard-output (stdout).
+The "io expected output file" is not implemented yet, so it will not be described here.
 ```
 >>session -s
 model file: /home/vin/deepLearningProject/deepLearningModel.h5